British actor Fry attacks Russian city's gay "propaganda" ban

 ST PETERSBURG British actor Stephen Fry attacked Russia's gay rights record on Thursday and met the lawmaker behind St Petersburg's ban on homosexual "propaganda", the model for a proposed national law that critics say could be used to discriminate against gay people.

-Homosexuality, punished with jail terms in the Soviet Union, was decriminalised in Russia in 1993, but much of the gay community remains underground and prejudice runs deep.
+Homosexuality, punished with jail terms in the Soviet Union, was decriminalized in Russia in 1993, but much of the gay community remains underground and prejudice runs deep.

 Fry, a gay actor and comedian with five million followers on Twitter, was visiting Russia to film a documentary about gay people's experiences around the world.